FlyingCatCreatures/While-derivation-tree-generator/README.md

 ## Language Specification and Grammar

-**Note:** This project uses a slightly modified grammar for easier use of ASCII symbols.
-The changes include:
+**Note:** This project uses a slightly modified grammar compared to the course itself, such that it is easier to use.
+Mainly this was replacing characters with more convenient ones, like:

-- The negation operator uses `!` instead of the standard symbol.
+- The negation operator (`!`).
-- The less than or equal to operator uses `<=`.
+- The less than or equal to operator (`<=`).
-- The conjunction operator uses `&`.
+- The conjunction operator (`&`).
-- Explicitly allow grouping using parentheses.
+Other than that there are two more changes:
+- Grouping of statements using parentheses is made explicit in the grammar rather than being implicit
-- While not officially a part of the grammar, comments are supported, signified by a %.
-Multiline comments are not supported though.
+- There is a way to comment code by use of the '%' character.
+There are no multiline comments though.

 Below is the full grammar specification used: